fscorrupt/awesome-stars/README.md

 ## graphql

+- [anthonyg-1/PSGraphQL](https://github.com/anthonyg-1/PSGraphQL) - This PowerShell module contains functions that facilitate querying and create, update, and delete operations (mutations) for GraphQL, which is an an open-source data language for APIs.
+For more on Gra
 - [hoppscotch/hoppscotch](https://github.com/hoppscotch/hoppscotch) - 👽 Open source API development ecosystem - https://hoppscotch.io
 - [redwoodjs/redwood](https://github.com/redwoodjs/redwood) - The App Framework for Startups
 - [iam4x/bobarr](https://github.com/iam4x/bobarr) - 🍿 The all-in-one alternative for Sonarr, Radarr, Jackett... with a VPN and running in docker